 Flexible Spending Accounts (FSAs) offer a convenient way for you to pay for IRS eligible healthcare and/or dependent care expenses with pre-tax dollars.
-When you enroll in an FSA, your contributions are made through pre-tax payroll deduction, meaning they and are not subject to federal, state, local or FICA taxes.
+When you enroll in an FSA, your contributions are made through pre-tax payroll deduction, meaning they are not subject to federal, state, local or FICA taxes.
 This can mean substantial savings.
-IU-sponsored FSAs are administered by The Nyhart Company (“Nyhart”).
+IU-sponsored FSAs are administered by Nyhart, an Ascensus company.

-Full-time (75% FTE or more) appointed Academic and Staff employees (including IU Residents) are eligible to participate in each provision of the Tax Saver benefit plan:
+Full-time (75% FTE or more) appointed Academic and Staff employees (including IU Residents) are eligible to participate in each provision of the Flexible Spending Account plan:

 - Pre-tax Premium Conversion